 The abbey was founded in 1950 after a planned Trappist abbey in Massachusetts burned down.
 The Diocese of Richmond offered to accept the monks and they procured 1200 acres of pasture on the Shenandoah River in Northwest Virginia, just in the shadow of the Blue Ridge Mountains to the east.

-However the community has shrunk along with the overall number of religious priests and brothers in the U.S., which has fallen by more than 50 percent since 1965.
-The community’s Father Immediate – the abbot of their mother house – suggested in 2007 they start planning how to sustain the abbey for the long-term.
+However by the early 2000s, the community had shrunk along with the overall number of religious priests and brothers in the U.S., which has fallen by more than 50 percent since 1965.
+The community's Father Immediate – the abbot of their mother house – suggested in 2007 they start planning how to sustain the abbey for the long-term.

 The monks discussed their most important resources and "literally everybody talked about our location, our land," Fr.
 James recalled.
 "As monks who follow the Rule of St. Benedict, we have a vow of stability.
 So we bind ourselves to the community and to the place that we enter."